A sublinear query quantum algorithm for s-t minimum cut on dense simple graphs: Introduction

 Our quantum algorithm follows an algorithm of Rubinstein, Schramm and Weinberg (RSW) \cite{RSW18}, which computes a minimum $\st$ cut in the \emph{cut query} model.
-In the cut query model one can query a subset of vertices $S$ and receives as an answer the total weight of edges with exactly one endpoint in $S$.
-While designed for cut query complexity, we show the algorithm also has a surprisingly time-efficient implementation that is well-suited for quantum speedups.
+In the cut query model one can query a subset of vertices $S$ and receive as an answer the total weight of edges with exactly one endpoint in $S$.
+While designed for cut query complexity, we show the algorithm also has a surprisingly efficient implementation in the adjacency list and adjacency matrix models that is well-suited for quantum speedups.
 The crux of the algorithm is a procedure to transform the input graph $G$ into a sparser graph $G'$ while preserving minimum $\st$ cuts.
 We use two quantum tools to speed up this procedure.
 The first is to use the quantum algorithm from \cite{AdW19} to find an $\eps$-cut sparsifier of $G$ faster than a classical sparsification algorithm.
 The second is to use Grover's algorithm to learn all the edges in the sparser graph $G'$.
 Once we explicitly know the graph $G'$ we can use a classical randomized algorithm to compute a minimum $\st$ cut in $G'$.
-This blueprint is similar to the global min cut algorithm from \cite{AL20}, which is also based on a cut query algorithm by \cite{RSW18}.
+This blueprint is similar to the global min cut algorithm from \cite{AL20}, which is also based on a (different) cut query algorithm from \cite{RSW18}.
 There as well a cut sparsifier of $G$ is used to identify edges that can be contracted while preserving (non-trivial) global minimum cuts, and then Grover search is applied to learn the edges in the sparser contracted graph.

 The contracted graph in the RSW procedure is obtained by contracting edges that cannot participate in any minimum $\st$ cut.
 To get an intuition for the idea, suppose that $G$ is a simple graph and first imagine that we compute a maximum $\st$ flow $F$ in $G$.
 If we let $G_F$ be the graph whose edge weights are those of $G$ minus the flow $F$, then $s$ and $t$ become disconnected in $G_F$---otherwise we could route more flow from $s$ to $t$.
 Contracting all connected components of $G_F$ then results in a sparser graph while preserving any edge that is part of a minimum $\st$ cut.
 This routine is also how one can compute a minimum $\st$ cut from a maximum $\st$ flow: the connected component of $s$ in $G_F$ gives one side of a vertex bipartition corresponding to a minimum $\st$ cut.